SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Rust

 - [hoodie/notify-rust](https://github.com/hoodie/notify-rust) - ☝️send desktop notifications from you rust app.
-- [tauri-apps/tao](https://github.com/tauri-apps/tao) - The TAO of cross-platform windowing.
-A library in Rust built for Tauri.
 - [obv-mikhail/InputBot](https://github.com/obv-mikhail/InputBot) - A Rust library for creating global hotkeys, and emulating inputs.
 - [H-M-H/Weylus](https://github.com/H-M-H/Weylus) - Use your tablet as graphic tablet/touch screen on your computer.
 - [bevyengine/bevy](https://github.com/bevyengine/bevy) - A refreshingly simple data-driven game engine built in Rust